yutianwuldeo/GR6901/week3_git.md

 access to your own personal repositories, but might need approval from admins of GitHub organizations if you want to push to repos in that organization.

-### Making a Pull Request
+### Make a Pull Request

-Once the new feature branch has been pushed to the contributor’s personal repository, a PR can be created that asks the maintainers of the upstream repository to merge the contents of the feature branch on the contributor’s repository into the main branch on the upstream repository.
+Once the new feature branch has been pushed to the contributor’s personal repository, a Pull Request can be created that asks the maintainers of the upstream repository to merge the contents of the feature branch on the contributor’s repository into the main branch on the upstream repository.
 Specifically, the steps are the following, performed on the upstream remote: